thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 </div>
 ```

-This requires the use of one of these two syntaxes to call the fragment from `th:include`,
+This requires the use of one of these two syntaxes to call the fragment from `th:insert` or
 `th:replace`:

 ```html